Syria: Care in Crisis for Women and Girls

 But when we received your help, it changed so much.
 It told me that someone knows I am here.
 That someone is worried about me and they want to make sure that I'm OK.
 Thank you for reminding me that I am not alone.”

-- Syrian women and families get humanitarian aid that not only directly saves lives, but relieves the terrible poverty that drives families to make marriages for their young daughters.
+- Syrian women and their families get humanitarian aid that saves lives and relieves the terrible poverty that drives families to make marriages for their young daughters.

 - Women can control their fertility and are better able to care for the children they already have.

 - Vital reproductive care improves the health of mothers and babies.

 - Women who have been raped get care and counseling and learn to document current crimes against women for future prosecution.